 When you hurry through your tax return, you may miss valuable deductions that could produce a lower tax bill – or even more valuable tax credits that subtract dollar-for-dollar from your tax bill.
 (Deductions cut your tax bill in proportion to your tax bracket.)
-Consider these seven common examples.
+Consider these seven tax-cutters.

 1. Earned Income Tax Credit (EITC) – The EITC is one of the most powerful tax tools for low-income families – and according to efile.com, approximately 20% of people who qualify for the credit don't take advantage of it.
 It's a fully refundable tax cut – if the credit is greater than the taxes you owe, you can receive the difference back as a refund.

 To qualify, you must have earned income for the year and meet basic requirements regarding income and status.

 2. Child Care Credit – If you meet income criteria, the Child Tax Credit allows you to take a deduction of $2,000 per qualifying child under the age of 17, which the Tax Cuts and Jobs Act (TCJA) doubled from $1,000 in tax year 2017.
 "That's credits for each child that you have that's under the age of 17," advises Betterment Head of Tax Eric Bronnenkant.
 "So, let's say you have three children under age 17 and you're below the income threshold.
 Generally, you're going to get a tax credit of $6,000."

 3. Self-Employment Tax – Are you an independent contractor in the new gig economy?
 Don't forget to deduct your self-employment tax (the "employer" half of the taxes you pay as both an employer and an employee).
 This "above-the-line deduction" doesn't require itemization, and it lowers your adjusted gross income (AGI) – helping you qualify for other deduction thresholds.